Find Affordable College Courses

 Request Information

-You’ll join some of the best and brightest minds around you if you attend Wayne State University.
-The school came in at #4 on this year’s Best Value Journalism Bachelor’s Degree Schools in Michigan list.
-Wayne State is a fairly large public school located in the city of Detroit.
+You’ll be in good company if you decide to attend Wayne State University.
+It ranked #4 on our 2023 Best Value Journalism Bachelor’s Degree Schools in Michigan list.
+Wayne State is a very large public school located in the large city of Detroit.

 In-state tuition fees for undergraduate students at Wayne State are $15,199 per year.